-- 5.3.1 The trail must be attractive, located in an environment with a lot of trees and if possible, on a wonderful place.
+5.3.1 The trail must be attractive, located in an environment with a lot of trees and if possible, on a wonderful place.
 The trail must be appealing to both the humans and the dogs.
 Alternating between easy running/riding parts on larger and long stretches, technical parts on single tracks....
-Every type of dog should get his advantage on some parts of the trail. - 5.3.2 Dangerous parts, that are too narrow, with big stones and roots should be avoided. - 5.3.3 The organiser must ensure that the soil of the trail is not abrasive for the dog's paws. - 5.3.4.
-The organiser must choose the trails in such a way that the soil must remain in good condition in every situation: it should be assessed by every weather condition, even in case of heavy rainfall without risking degeneration. - 5.3.5.
+Every type of dog should get his advantage on some parts of the trail.

+5.3.2 Dangerous parts, that are too narrow, with big stones and roots should be avoided.

+5.3.3 The organiser must ensure that the soil of the trail is not abrasive for the dog's paws.
+Asphalt must not exceed 10% of the course and is prohibited at the Start.2

+5.3.4.
+The organiser must choose the trails in such a way that the soil must remain in good condition in every situation: it should be assessed by every weather condition, even in case of heavy rainfall without risking degeneration.

+5.3.5.
 The trail for bike-joëring and scooter: like in canicross, the trail should alternate between " technical " parts and " easier " parts.
 Ensure that the trail does not get too dangerous for the humans and for the dogs.
 If this is the case, the bike-joëring trail may be slightly different from the canicross trail to avoid technical zones.
-This will be at the responsibility of the organiser which has to make sure to do their best to preserve the physical integrity of the competitors and their dogs. - 5.3.6.
-In case of pouring rain, the organiser or the Technical Commission may close the trails for inspection by the athletes to preserve the quality of the terrain. - 5.3.7.
+This will be at the responsibility of the organiser which has to make sure to do their best to preserve the physical integrity of the competitors and their dogs.

+5.3.6.
+In case of pouring rain, the organiser or the Technical Commission may close the trails for inspection by the athletes to preserve the quality of the terrain.

+5.3.7.
 No dog may run free on the trails even in the authorised period for trail inspection (before, during and after the competitions).
 If there is a dog on the trail, he will be identified and excluded from the whole of the World championships.
-The same rule applies to the competitor who is registered with the concerned dog. - 5.3.8.
+The same rule applies to the competitor who is registered with the concerned dog.

+5.3.8.
 In case of not respecting the official trail (error in direction, taking short cut... etc) the competitor will be penalised following the report of the commissioners.
 In case the competitor involuntary takes a longer route, the Technical Commission can decide to not penalise the competitor.
 If a competitor leaves the circuit due to force major, The Technical Commission will decide.

+2 Decision taken by the ICF Steering Committee